Judging Against the Reference: Uncovering Knowledge-Driven Failures in LLM-Judges on QA Evaluation: Can Prompting Mitigate the Vulnerability?

 As shown in Table~\ref{tab:prompting}, none of the tested strategies fully eliminates the vulnerability.
-Among them, \textit{Direct} reduces (but does not remove) the vulnerability relative to the standard prompting baseline, suggesting that stronger instructions can partially improve reference adherence but remain insufficient under conflict.
-Interestingly, \textit{CoT} often \emph{worsens} performance compared to standard prompting.
-As analyzed in Appendix~\ref{app:reasoning}, eliciting explicit reasoning tends to amplify reliance on the judge’s internal beliefs, increasing the likelihood that the model overrides the provided reference in favor of its parametric knowledge.
-This behavior contrasts with prior findings that CoT, particularly with self-consistency, improves reliability in standard QA evaluation settings~\cite{kamalloo2024towards}.
-Overall, these results indicate that prompting strategies effective under non-conflicting references settings do not necessarily generalize to knowledge-conflict settings.
+Among them, \textit{Direct} reduces (but does not remove) the vulnerability relative to the standard prompting baseline, suggesting that stronger instructions can partially improve reference adherence but remains insufficient under conflict.
+Notably, \textit{CoT} exhibits asymmetric behavior across conflict conditions: it reduces vulnerability under \textit{Plausible Swap} but increases vulnerability under \textit{Random Swap}.
+As analyzed in Appendix~\ref{app:reasoning}, eliciting explicit reasoning tends to amplify reliance on the judge's parametric beliefs when the degree of knowledge conflict is large (\textit{Random Swap}), increasing the likelihood that the model overrides the provided reference.
+This behavior contrasts with prior findings that CoT, particularly with self-consistency, consistently improves reliability in standard QA evaluation settings~\cite{kamalloo2024towards}.
+Overall, these results indicate that prompting strategies effective under non-conflicting references settings do not generalize to knowledge-conflict settings.